planetoftheweb/angularinterface/README.md

-# React: Single Page Applications
+# Building a Web Interface with Angular

-This is the repository for my course React Single Page Applications.
+This is the repository for my course Building a Web Interface with Angular.
 The full course is available on LinkedIn Learning.

 ## Instructions